G-Just/G-Just/README.md

 ![Banner](https://github.com/G-Just/G-Just/assets/135387482/4c1daca6-6137-41b7-a8f4-fd27e45b865d)

-As a Full-Stack | PHP developer, I'm enthusiastic about delving into the world of web development and eager to showcase my skills and potential.
-Below are some noteworthy projects that reflect my dedication to learning and passion for this field.
+As a Full-Stack | PHP developer, I'm enthusiastic about web development and eager to showcase my skills.
+Below are some of my noteworthy projects.

 ## My projects: